Sharp Sensitivity Analysis for Inverse Propensity Weighting via Quantile Balancing: Appendix: proofs

 and define $M(\theta, \gamma, \psi) = \PSample m_{\theta, \gamma, \psi}(X, Y, Z)$.
 If the linear quantile model is correctly specified (i.e. $Q(x) = \beta_0^{\top} h(x)$ for some $\beta_0 \in \R^d$), then $(\theta_0, \beta_0, \psi_{\T}^+)$ solve the estimating equation $M(\theta_0, \gamma_0, \psi_{\T}^+) = 0$.
 Meanwhile, the estimators $(\hat{\theta}^*, \hat{\gamma}^*, \mathring{\psi}_*^+)$ (approximately) solve the bootstrap estimating equation:

 Therefore, we are in a position to apply the standard theory of bootstrap Z-estimators, at least in the correctly-specified case $Q(x) = \beta_0^{\top} h(x)$.

 Specifically, we will apply Theorem 10.6 in \cite{kosorok2008introduction}, but prove bootstrap consistency by more direct means.
-This is essentially equivalent to using Theorem 3.1 in \cite{wellner_zhan1996} but establishing equicontinuity using Donsker conditions.
 Since logistic regression and weighted quantile regression are both convex optimization problems, the consistency $\hat{\theta}^* \xrightarrow{p} \theta_0$ and $\hat{\gamma}^* \xrightarrow{p} \beta_0$ follow from the bootstrap law of large numbers and Theorem 2.7 in \cite{newey_mcfadden}.
 From this, the result $\mathring{\psi}_*^+ \xrightarrow{p} \psi_{\T}^+$ follows from the same argument used in the proof of Theorem \ref{theorem:sharpness}.\ref*{linear}, with all applications of the law of large numbers replaced by the bootstrap law of large numbers.
 It remains to check Assumption (C) in Theorem 10.6 of \cite{kosorok2008introduction}).
 Exercise 10.5.5 in \cite{kosorok2008introduction} verifies this for the logistic regression estimating equation $x(z - 1/(1 + e^{-\theta^{\top} x}))$.
 The quantile regression estimating equation eventually lives in the product of the VC class $\mathcal{F}$ and the smooth parametric class $\mathcal{G}$:

 Therefore, Assumption (C) follows from Theorem 9.15 in \cite{kosorok2008introduction} and the dominated convergence theorem.
 The same arguments verify this condition for the final estimating equation.